h2017/QuickDetection/README.md

 The dataset was obtained from <https://github.com/patil215/scrapsort/tree/master/training_data/v2>.
 It has 2400 images of common recyclable materials belonging to 5 classes - Metal , Paper, Cardboard, Glass, Plastic.
 The images contained trash objects at different angles on a white background.
 I droped the Plastic class, as it was found to be problematic.
 Images did not have bounding boxes and so I manually labelled approximately 170 images per class using [labelImg](https://github.com/tzutalin/labelImg).
 The annotated training data is available in data folder.

 ## Model & Training
 I have used keras-yolo v2 model.
 I modified config file to include my own anchor boxes and labels.
 Also, I have modified the loss function from the original, to suit my dataset.
-To build the mode with, download  To train the model, make sure weights for the backend are downloaded and then run to the current directory
+Before training the model, download [these weights](<https://code.et.stanford.edu/newmans/CS230/blob/b8c3aa0a181767adb495465f7e367e99b341778f/keras-yolo2/full_yolo_backend.h5>) to build the backbone.
+To train, do:

 ```
 cd keras-yolo2
 python train.py -c config.json